 Friends of the Fairfax County Animal Shelter (Friends) is a 501(c)(3) nonprofit organization based in Fairfax County, Virginia.
 Since 2006, Friends has partnered with the Fairfax County Animal Shelter in its efforts to help lost and abandoned animals in our community.

 How We Help

 Each year, more than 5,000 domestic animals make their way to the Fairfax County Animal Shelter.
 Some are strays, and other surrendered by their owners or confiscated by the county due to neglect or mistreatment.

 With so many animals coming through its doors and a limited budget, the shelter has to make tough decisions about how it can provide for each animal.
 In some cases, this means that otherwise adoptable animals might not have a second chance if expensive medical treatments or special needs costs exceed the county budget.

 This is where the Friends steps in.
 We raise awareness — and money — to help improve the quality of life for hundreds of loving local shelter pets.

 - Provide emergency medical treatment

 - Purchase much needed equipment, supplies and pet enrichment items

 - Support the foster program by providing food, specialty supplies and other items to help loving families temporarily care for pets in their homes

 - Fund additional training for shelter staff

 - Support special adoption events at the shelter

 - Promote and support humane trap–neuter–return (TNR) efforts to manage community cat populations

-- Support pet and human victims in domestic abuse situations by providing funding to the county’s Pet Haven Program
+- Support pet and human victims in domestic abuse situations by providing funding to the Pet Haven Program

 - Provide behavioral training, grooming and medical care to increase the adoptability of special needs shelter animals

 With your help, we can continue to do wonderful things for these loving animals.

 By supporting Friends, you help us in our mission to: